bsc-pm/ovni/doc/trace_spec.md

 Each process directory contains:

 - The metadata file `metadata.json`.
-- The thread traces with prefix `thread.`.
+- The thread streams with prefix `thread.`.

 ## Process metadata